 Policy on attendance: Students are expected to attend class on a regular basis.
 If you are unable to attend a class I need to be informed by you before class begins.
-I will also be utilizing polling for attendance and daily questions for participation.
+Only documented medical and emergencies are excused.

 Drop/Add: Students may drop classes according to University/Department Policy.
 You should speak to me if you would like to add the course before attempting to do so.
-Students must fill out appropriate forms and meet University deadlines to drop or add classes.
+Students must fill out appropriate forms and meet University and CCE deadlines to drop or add classes.